 Submit your resume via Indeed.com.
 If you’re excited to work with us but not sure if you fit the qualifications, please apply!
 We want to hear from you.

 The deadline to apply is 2/23/24 or until the position is filled.
 Applications will be reviewed on a rolling basis.
 No phone calls please.
 We sincerely regret that we will not be able to respond to all applicants.

 As an organization working for a more equitable health system, we promote a diverse and inclusive working environment and value differences in identity and lived experience.

 We encourage applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, neurodiversity, national origin, marital status, citizenship, disability, veteran status, and record of arrest or conviction.
+People with a criminal record are encouraged to apply.
 The Lown Institute is an equal opportunity employer.

 - Don’t skip this question or the skills tests: why are you applying to this position—what interested you about working at the Lown Institute?